Skip to content

 Note

-In coord_radial(), position guides are can be defined by using guides(r = ..., theta = ..., r.sec = ..., theta.sec = ...).
+In coord_radial(), position guides can be defined by using guides(r = ..., theta = ..., r.sec = ..., theta.sec = ...).
 Note that these guides require r and theta as available aesthetics.
 The classic guide_axis() can be used for the r positions and guide_axis_theta() can be used for the theta positions.
 Using the theta.sec position is only sensible when inner.radius > 0.

 See also